adriancorrendo/soiltestcorr/README.md

 The third alternative is based on Cate and Nelson (1971) (`cate_nelson_1971()`).
-The first step of this alternative version is to estimate the CSTV (x-axis) as the minimum stv that minimizes the residual sum of squares when dividing data points in two classes (lower or greater than the CSTV) without using an arbitrary ry.
+The first step of this alternative version is to estimate the CSTV (x-axis) as the minimum STV that minimizes the residual sum of squares when dividing data points in two classes (lower or greater than the CSTV) without using an arbitrary RY.
 This refined version does not constrains the model performance (measured with the coefficient of determination -R2-) but the user has no control on the RY level for the CSTV.
 This is also known as the “statistical” version of